|

 (See also Baxil's list of urban fantasy books featuring dragons.)

 Anne McCaffrey.
 Dragonriders of Pern novels.
 There are many of these, but I recommend the "original trilogy" Dragonflight, Dragonquest, and The White Dragon, plus the "Harper Hall Trilogy" of Dragonsong, Dragonsinger, and Dragondrums.
 In these "core" books the society is mostly Renaissance to early-modern in character, and the telepathic dragons partner with special humans to protect Pern from an extraplanetary threat known as Thread.
 Other books tell the higher-tech backstory, or stories in the same time period but about different characters.
-See the Wikipedia article on Dragonriders of Pern offsite link for further information.
+See the Wikipedia article on Dragonriders of Pern for further information.

 Bob Eggleton and John Grant.
 Dragonhenge and The Stardragons.